SanliFaez/OS4Physicists/CourseDevelopment/Week4/Lecture4.md

 ### Assignment Executions
 1. Form a team of 3 or 4 members and think of a measurement project that satisfies the requirements below.
-2. Create an issue on the course repository and specify: a- your measurement goal, b- your team members
+2. Create an issue on the course repository using the [issue template for the measurement project](./issue_templates/measurement_project.md) and label it as "project in progress".
 3. Clone the course repository on your computer and create your project folder structure on your local repo.
+You can use the provided folder structure but do not forget to personalize all readme files.
 4. Perform your measurement and document it with instructions for replication in a subfolder under [projects](./projects/).
 Respect the required name convention.
 5. Submit your assignment as a merge request to the course repository.
-6. After your merge request is accepted, add a hyperlink to your project folder to the main text of your project issue and label it as "Ready for replication".
+6. After your merge request is accepted, add a hyperlink to your project folder in your project issue and label the issue as "ready to reproduce".

 ### Project minimal requirements